 1. Remove the Old Strainer

-- Turn off the water supply to your sink faucet.
+- Firstly, turn off the water supply to your sink faucet.

 - Unscrew the locknut that secures the strainer body to the sink.
 If the strainer body starts to turn in the sink while you loosen the locknut, wedge a screwdriver into the drain and hold it steady with your free hand (this is much easier to do with an assistant).
 See photo below.